 Used by: Education, Language & Linguistic Science, Psychology

 The American Psychological Association (APA) style is used in psychology, health and the social sciences.
-This guide is gradually being updated to APA Style 7th edition.
-We've noted where the section is updated but otherwise assume the guidance is for APA 6th.
+This guide has been fully updated to APA Style 7th edition.
 Check your department requirements for which version to use.

 Information from sources in the text is shown with in-text citations that include the author's surname and the publication year (and a page number in some situations).
 These can appear after the information, or integrated into the sentence: